 I got a late start in personal finance….

-Generally speaking, things have been good, I’m in my mid-30s with a career, a decent paying job at a company where I’ve been contributing to my 401k and most recently maxing it out over the last few years.
+Generally speaking, things have been good.
+I’m in my mid-30s with a career, a decent paying job at a company where I’ve been contributing to my 401k and most recently maxing it out over the last few years.
 I add to my IRA, sometimes maxing that out as well.
-I contribute roughly 20% to my savings account and a few thousand a year to a brokerage account in mutual funds, ETF that climb the stock market.
-Most would say that’s successful, my family is proud of me – but as far as achieving finance that personalized to me, my future goals, I’m so far from it and I didn’t learn about these things til now.
+I contribute roughly 20% to my savings account.
+Then after, a few thousand a year to a brokerage account in mutual funds, ETF that climb the stock market.
+Most would say that’s successful, my family is proud of me – but as far as achieving finance that personalized to me, my future goals, I’m so far from it.
+I didn’t learn about these things til now.

 I live in the Bay Area, it’s expensive.
 It wasn’t always that way – when i was little, it was a bit more affordable.
 These days, it’s near impossible to buy a home and not be house poor even if you have a good paying job.
 And it’s scary to think about all the outside forces that can bring unexpected rainy days.
 The worrying of losing a job, stock market crashes, and this pandemic we’re in – life is unpredictable.
 Although thoughts of moving away come up, my family is here – lots of them so my personal choice is to stay in the area.